-The disease is usually mild and lasts about 3 - 7 days.
+The disease is usually mild and lasts about 3 to 7 days.

 Very rarely (in an outbreak or with certain types of the virus) the hand, foot and mouth virus causes a more severe rash involving more of the body, or a more serious illness including inflammation of the brain or heart.

 Can hand, foot and mouth disease happen more than once?

 Yes, hand, foot and mouth disease can occasionally happen more than once as there are different types of the virus that cause it.